Round up at the register this June to support the Boys & Girls Club of the North Country!

 How Our Partners Are Chosen

-Each year in August we promote the candidates running for the following year’s Partner Program, and our Members select the final Partners by popular vote.
-Voting is typically done online and by paper ballot, but this year for safety reasons we held voting entirely online.
+Each year during the Summer we accept applications from local organizations, and our Members select the final Partners by popular vote.
+This year our Members will vote from September 16 – 30 2021.
+Voting is held online and we have paper ballots available as well.
 Only full or partial Members may vote by casting a ballot, and Members may vote only once per household.

 The organization with the most votes gets first choice for their preferred month.
 Then the next organizations choose their preferred month, in the order of votes earned.
 We divide the organizations into categories each year so that there is a diverse variety of groups being supported; if any categories are not represented we choose the organization with the most votes within a category and add it to the final list.

-In January, October, and November of 2021 we will be supporting the Healthy Food Access program, the Littleton Cooperative Community Fund, and area food pantries respectively.
+We reserve January, October, and November for our Healthy Food Access program, the Littleton Cooperative Community Fund, and area food pantries respectively.
 In the event of an emergency situation that needs funding, we will contact the Partner for the month to see if they are willing to forfeit Round-Up earnings for three days.

 Please note that organizations may not be a Partner of the Month for more than 2 consecutive years, but are welcome to apply in the third year.